MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-maintenance-mode-overview.md

 >   For more information about setting the SDK action account, see [Account Information for Operations Manager](plan-security-accounts.md#system-center-configuration-service-and-system-center-data-access-service-account)

 - The accounts that are listed under the Operational Database Account profile should have SQLAgentOperatorRole permission on the MSDB database.
-- If any accounts that are listed under the Operational Database Account profile do not have access to the SQLAgentOperatorRole permission on the MSDB database, assign the SQLAgentOperatorRole permission on the MSDB database to each account under the Operational Database Account profile.
+- If any accounts that are listed under the Operational Database Account profile don't have access to the SQLAgentOperatorRole permission on the MSDB database, assign the SQLAgentOperatorRole permission on the MSDB database to each account under the Operational Database Account profile.
-- If you do not have any accounts listed under the Operational Database Account profile, then the accounts that are available under the Default Action Account profile should have the SQLAgentOperatorRole permission on the MSDB database.
+- If you don't have any accounts listed under the Operational Database Account profile, then the accounts that are available under the Default Action Account profile should have the SQLAgentOperatorRole permission on the MSDB database.
 This permission is granted automatically during the fresh installation of SCOM 2019.
 However, in case of an upgrade to SCOM 2019 from a previous version of SCOM, this permission needs to be granted manually

-To support the scenario of initiating maintenance mode directly from the agent-managed computer, Operations Manager now supports allowing a system administrator to set the machine in maintenance mode directly from the computer itself, without needing to perform it from the Operations console.
+To support the scenario of initiating maintenance mode directly from the agent-managed computer, Operations Manager now supports allowing a system administrator to set the machine in maintenance mode directly from the computer itself, without any need to perform it from the Operations console.
 It can be performed with the new PowerShell cmdlet **Start-SCOMAgentMaintenanceMode**.

 The following section describes how to work with the different options for the on-demand maintenance mode feature.